XanGrab/Unity-Common-Systems/README.md

 ## Audio Manager 🔊

-A utility manager class that utilizes a `Sound` ScriptableObject to play sounds on command from scripts.
+A manager class that utilizes `Sound` ScriptableObjects to play Audio Clips on command from scripts.

 | **Properties** |                                                                                 |
 | -------------- | ------------------------------------------------------------------------------- |